 ALTERNATE SERVING SUGGESTIONS

-For a fancier occasion you might want to add a thin layer of vanilla butter cream on the bottom layer of the cake before spreading it with the jam.
+For a fancier occasion, you might want to add a thin layer of vanilla buttercream on the bottom layer of the cake before spreading it with the jam.

 During fresh berry season and on special occasions where you think that the whole cake will be eaten in one go, it is quite lovely to fill it with a layer of whipped cream and some fresh berries.
 That always goes down a real treat!

 One thing is for certain, no matter what you choose to fill this Victoria Sandwich Cake with, and no matter the occasion you decide to serve it for, this cake is sure to be well received by everyone!
-It is destined to become the centre-piece of every get-together or celebration!
+It is destined to become the center-piece of every get-together or celebration!
 Proof positive that it truly IS the simple things which bring us the most pleasure.